LucJakobsen/Obsidian_CBS/MASTER'S DEGREE - CBS/CBS - Master/SummerUni/Causal Data Science/Book of Why Readings.md

 ***<If we want our computer to understand causation, we have to teach it how to break the rules>***

 Ends a bit with saying that probability is not enough, especially because of stuff like [[Confounding Variable]]s which can influence the results etc. So causation is important to understand if we really want advanced AI and machines.

+### Chapter 2
+This chapter starts out with a bit of history about of how the [[Normal Distribution]] came to be, and how it is linked to the [[Central Limit Theorem]].
+The historic explanation (in relation to Sir Francis Galton) then goes on to link these to the concept of [[Regression to the Mean]].

+This then leads to the birth of the word [[Correlation]]: "*Galton started using a new word for this kind of relationship: height and forearm length were “co-related.”
+Eventually, he opted for the more normal English word “correlated*"

+Galton continues his research on linkage between father and son genetics (e.g. height), leading to the [[CBS - Master/1st Semester/Understanding and Regulating Data-driven Business Models/Regression|Regression]] line and the finding that correlation does not mean causation.
+Later his disciple, Karl Pearson, created the correlation coefficient.

+So basically, Galton proved that regression to the mean does not require a causal explanation, and Pearson then took this and said "causality isn't needed and it can't be proved".

+But Pearson discovered quite a few problems as a result of removing causation: Spurious (nonsense) correlations
+- Resulting from e.g. [[Confounding Variable]]s, [[Simpson's Paradox]],

+**So the chapter is essentially the history of how causality was removed from statistics**.

+The chapter then talks about Sewall Wright and his use of path diagrams (see [[Path Analysis]]), which basically brought causation a bit back into the field.
+These diagrams also include a [[Path Coefficient]].

+It goes on to talk about how Wright's idea was continuously brought down and challenged, but later resurfaced.
+Path analysis was taken and turned to [[Structural Equation Modeling (SEM)]] - but some said SEM has nothing to do with [[Causation]].

+The chapter also shortly introduces [[Bayesian Analysis]], but say that even this still doesn't fully introduce causation back to statistics.